castacks/tartanair_tools/README.md

 python download_training.py --output-dir OUTPUTDIR --rgb --depth --seg --flow --unzip
 ```

 Our data is hosted on two servers located in the United States.
 By default, it downloads from [AirLab](https://theairlab.org/) data server.
-If you encounter any network issues, please try adding `--cloudflare` for an alternative source.
+If you encounter any network issues, please try adding `--huggingface` for an alternative source.

 ---